 4. Lexico: A Dyslexia Reading Aid

-Adult learners who want to venture into independent reading need practice above and beyond the limited practice words.
-Mexico is a clean, distraction-free e-book reader that enables learning impaired adult readers to control their reading ability.
+Adult learners who want to venture into independent reading need to practice above and beyond the limited practice words.
+Mexico is a clean, distraction-free e-book reader that enables learning-impaired adult readers to control their reading ability.
 It uses a glare-free, high-contrast display with a dyslexia-friendly typeface and interface that benefits new readers or learning-impaired readers.

-- User can tap the “read” button to view a single word at a time, breaking them into syllables.
+- Users can tap the “read” button to view a single word at a time, breaking them into syllables.

 - The Audiobook Mode enables the reader to select a comfortable reading speed, mark the text to be read, and have the app read aloud.
 You can also tap words to hear how they are pronounced.

 - The app bundles word-tracking and crossing exercises that help users speed up their reading, helping them develop skills to read across a line and down to the following line.